irlabamsterdam/OpenPSSbenchmark/README.md

-# OpenPSS BenchMark Code and Datasets.
+# OpenPSS BenchMark Code and Datasets

 This repository contains the code and experiments for the OpenPSS benchmark that accompany the "WOOIR: An Open Page Stream Segmentation Benchmark" paper.